-9.8 Ofcom proposes to amend the FRIACO PPP charge to ensure that BT undertakes its compliance for 2004/05 against a 2003/04 base year revenue figure that excludes service centre costs and the overstatements of cost.
-Further, Ofcom proposes that BT should be allowed to make up any excess or deficit from the 2003/04 charge control period.

-9.9 Ofcom proposes to impose a charge control on PPP ppm and interconnection circuits that consists of the following:

-- a charge control of RPI-8.25% on a basket of services that includes PPP ppm and interconnection circuits from 1 October 2004 to 30 September 2005; - a sub-cap of RPI-0% on PPP ppm from 1 October 2004 to 30 September 2005; - a sub-cap of RPI-0% on interconnection circuits from 1 October 2004 to 30 September 2005; - percentage change calculations for 2004/05 against a 2003/04 base year revenue figure that excludes service centre costs and the overstatements of cost; and - an allowance for BT to exceed the controlling percentage by up to £12.5m.
+- 9.8 Ofcom has modified the FRIACO PPP charge control to ensure that BT undertakes its compliance for 2004/05 against a 2003/04 base year revenue figure that excludes service centre costs and the overstatements of cost.
+Further, BT is not allowed to make up any excess or deficit from the 2003/04 charge control period. - 9.9 Ofcom has imposed a charge control on PPP ppm and interconnection circuits that consists of the following: - a charge control of RPI-8.25% on a basket of services that includes PPP ppm and interconnection circuits from 1 October 2004 to 30 September 2005; - a sub-cap of RPI-0% on PPP ppm from 1 October 2004 to 30 September 2005: - a sub-cap of RPI-0% on interconnection circuits from 1 October 2004 to 30 September 2005; - percentage change calculations for 2004/05 against a 2003/04 base year revenue figure that excludes service centre costs and the overstatements of cost; and - an allowance for BT to exceed the controlling percentage by up to £21.6m to recover re-allocated service centre costs.